SRFI-207: String-notated bytevectors

 (bytestring-replace #u8"Vogon torture" #u8"poetry" 6 13) ⇒ #u8"Vogon poetry"

-Returns #t if bytevector1 is less than / greater than / less than or equal to / greater than or equal to bytevector2.
+Returns #t if the bytevectors are monotonically less than / greater than / less than or equal to / greater than or equal.
 Comparisons are lexicographical: shorter bytevectors compare before longer ones, all elements being equal.

 (bytestring<? #u8"Heart Of Gold" #u8"Heart of Gold") ⇒ #t (bytestring<=? #u8(#x81 #x95) #u8(#x80 #xa0)) ⇒ #f (bytestring>? #u8(1 2 3) #u8(1 2)) ⇒ #t